 The following review procedures apply to all Land Use Change applications.
 Where these procedures are modified for a specific application type, the change is noted in that section.
-The Director, at their discretion, may within reason extend any timeframe identified in this Article (with the exception of notice provisions) when it is determined that additional time is necessary to efficiently process the application.

 A. Pre-Application Conference.

 All Land Use Change applications shall begin with a pre-application conference between the Applicant and the Director unless otherwise provided in the specific application section.